Rosedale Park, Detroit: History

 The land on which Rosedale Park sits was originally deeded in 1835 to Otis C. Freeman and George Bellamy as two 80-acre (32 ha) parcels.
-Over time, these parcels were subdivided until in 1916 the Rosedale Park Land Development Company purchased and platted a large portion of what was to become the Rosedale Park Historic District.
+Over time, these parcels were subdivided until in 1916, the Rosedale Park Land Development Company purchased and platted a large portion of what was to become the Rosedale Park Historic District.
 This development company platted other projects in addition to Rosedale Park, most notably the North Rosedale Park neighborhood directly across Grand River Avenue.
 The company considered the location amenable to development because of its proximity to Grand River Avenue, a direct link to downtown Detroit, and the contemporaneous construction of Outer Drive.

 Interest in the new subdivision was immediate, and in 1917, the Rosedale Park Land Development Company platted an addition to the original area.
 However, the actual construction in the neighborhood was slow—from 1917 until the end of World War I, only 15 houses had been constructed.
-However, construction soon blossomed, and in 1921 a third addition was platted.
+However, construction soon blossomed, and in 1921, a third addition was platted.
 The city of Detroit annexed the subdivision in 1926, bringing water and sewer to the neighborhood and making the area more attractive.

-Compared with other contemporary neighborhoods, such as Palmer Woods and the Grosse Pointes, Rosedale Park has more modest house and lot sizes reflecting the solidly middle- and upper-middle class status of the original homeowners.
-Many of these original homeowners were professionals, such as doctors and dentists, and accountants, or had white-collar jobs in the booming automobile industry.
+Compared with other contemporary neighborhoods, such as Palmer Woods and the Grosse Pointes, Rosedale Park has more modest house and lot sizes reflecting the solidly middle and upper-middle class status of the original homeowners.
+Many of these original homeowners were professionals, such as doctors, dentists, accountants, or had white-collar jobs in the booming automobile industry.

 With the onset of the Great Depression in 1929, building in the area slowed, but in 1934, as the FHA made credit more available, construction again resumed, and another growth spurt in the neighborhood occurred in the late 1930s and early 1940s.
 By the 1950s, there was a house on nearly every lot in the neighborhood.
 In the later part of the century, as the population in Detroit declined, Rosedale Park has remained a desirable neighborhood due to its high grade housing stock, charming setting and active neighborhood association.